Solvability of inhomogeneous fractional semilinear heat equations in Lorentz--Morrey spaces: Introduction and main results

 \end{cor}

 The rest of this paper proceeds as follows.
 We divide Section \ref{sec2} into five subsections.
-The first three are devoted to collecting basic facts, including real interpolation for Lorentz and Besov spaces.
-We recall decay estimates of operators $S(t)$ in the next subsection.
-At the end of Section \ref{sec2}, we make an estimate of the Besov--Lorentz norm of the forcing term.
-When $\theta<2$, it needs additional care and we postpone this task to Appendix \ref{sec-A}.
+The first three are devoted to establishing basic properties, including real interpolation for Lorentz--Morrey spaces and Besov spaces.
+We confirm decay estimates of operators $S(t)$ in the next subsection.
+At the end of Section \ref{sec2}, we make an estimate of the BLM norm of the inhomogeneous term.
+When $\theta\neq2$, it needs additional care and we postpone this task to Appendix \ref{sec-A}.
 In Section \ref{sec3}, we prove Theorem \ref{thm1} by applying the contraction mapping theorem and Theorem \ref{thm2} by applying Proposition \ref{prop0}.
+We make some comments on Morrey spaces in Appendix B.